-Working Paper 27: Anti-Corruption Collective Action: Success factors, sustainability and strategies
+Working Paper 27: Anti-corruption Collective Action: Success factors, sustainability and strategies

 Anti-corruption Collective Action Initiatives (CAIs) are structured efforts that bring together private sector actors with other stakeholders with the aim of preventing corruption and improving the business environment in a particular context.

 The landscape of CAIs is extremely diverse.
 Differences cut across the type and number of stakeholders involved.
-Initiatives can be sector-specic or cross-sectoral.
+Initiatives can be sector-specific or cross-sectoral.
 They can be applied at the community, country, regional or global level.

 This paper is based on two recent workshops in which a wide variety of international Collective Action practitioners shared their experiences, success factors and strategies for overcoming common challenges.